Graffiti is a crime of wilful damage under the Queensland Criminal Code Act (s469).

-You can now report graffiti on the Gold Coast through City of Gold Coast's new mobile app.
+You can now report graffiti and other issues on the Gold Coast through City of Gold Coast's mobile app.
 Simply search for 'City of Gold Coast' in your mobile app store and download it today.
 Once it's on your mobile device, open a report, take a photo and submit it.
 It's that easy.

 City of Gold Coast strives to review and action all items as quickly as possible.

-Visit our Mobile apps page for more information.
+Visit our mobile app page for more information.

-To report graffiti in your neighbourhood, you can also complete our graffiti reporting form, call the Graffiti Hotline on 07 5581 7998 or email firstname.lastname@example.org.
+To report graffiti in your neighbourhood, you can also complete our online 'Report a problem' form below, call the Graffiti Hotline on 07 5667 5974 or email firstname.lastname@example.org.

 Help us stay on top of graffiti vandalism

 Graffiti is a crime that affects us all.
 It can lower property values, make people feel unsafe, reduce business patronage and encourage other types of crime.

 Most graffiti occurs on exposed walls and fences and is usually in the form of messages in letters or images, written in spray paint, permanent marker or even etched into the surface with a sharp instrument.
 Graffiti vandals have no respect for private or community property and no regard for the negative impacts of their actions.

 Their aim is to impress their peers and strengthen their reputations, by putting their graffiti tags in as many places as possible.